Search

 Award Criteria

-• Nominee is an ACFP member in good standing
+• The nominee is an ACFP/CFPC member who has been in good standing for at least one year

-• Nominee is NOT a current member of the ACFP Board or the Awards and Recognition Committee
+• The nominee is NOT a current member of the ACFP Board or the Member Engagement and Recognition Committee

 Need Support?